netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 A [TCP profile](https://docs.citrix.com/en-us/citrix-adc/13/system/tcp-configurations.html) is a collection of TCP settings.
 A default TCP profile (`nstcp_default_profile`) is configured to set the TCP configurations that is applied by default, globally to all services and virtual servers.

-The Citrix ingress controller provides the following two smart annotations for TCP profile.
+The Netscaler ingress controller provides the following two smart annotations for TCP profile.
 You can use these annotations to define the TCP settings for the Netscaler.
-When you deploy an ingress that includes these annotations, the Citrix ingress controller creates a TCP profile derived from the default TCP profile (`nstcp_default_profile`) configured on the Netscaler.
+When you deploy an ingress that includes these annotations, the Netscaler ingress controller creates a TCP profile derived from the default TCP profile (`nstcp_default_profile`) configured on the Netscaler.
 Then, it applies the parameters that you have provided in the annotations to the new TCP profile and applies the profile to the Netscaler.

 | Smart annotation | Description | Sample |
 | ---------------- | ------------ | ----- |